Goca7/book-club-full-stack-project/README.md

 #### User Story: Manage Database
 - As an admin, I want to add, edit, and delete books from the database, so that I can manage the content of the site.

+- Acceptance Criteria:

+1. Admins should be able to create new book entries through a form.

+2. Admins must be able to edit book information like title, author, genre, and description.

+3. Admins must have the ability to delete books and their associated data.